author photo

 Schultz continued, "It’s important for us as professionals to understand research like this to know what trends are happening in our community so we can educator our users to defend for a better tomorrow."

-“With the rise of AI regulations (both internationally and at the state-level the U.S.) there has been an increased stressed on the importance of AI governance and risk management programs in promoting compliance and trustworthy AI systems," Manimbo said.
-"We’ve seen ISO 42001 emerge as it is named in some AI regulations (ex: Colorado AI Act) and also referenced by trend setting organizations like Microsoft in their Data Protection Requirements (DPR) Supplier Security and Privacy Assurance (SSPA) v10 updates which include AI requirements and even a mandate of ISO 42001 certification for certain high-risk AI systems.”
+"With the rise of AI regulations (both internationally and at the state level in the U.S.), there has been an increased stress on the importance of AI governance and risk management programs in promoting compliance and trustworthy AI systems," Manimbo said.
+"We've seen ISO 42001 emerge as it is named in some AI regulations (ex: Colorado AI Act) and also referenced by trend-setting organizations like Microsoft in their Data Protection Requirements (DPR) Supplier Security and Privacy Assurance (SSPA) v10 updates, which include AI requirements and even a mandate of ISO 42001 certification for certain high-risk AI systems."

 "We've seen a sharp increase in the number of AI-enabled applications in 2024, but we've also seen a few companies trial AI services for inclusion and determine the value-add isn't there yet," Blackwell said.
 "It's a very similar cycle to the advent of cloud computing that we saw 15 years ago.
 Some companies are jumping in with both feet and others are taking a wait-and-see approach to ensure their AI strategy aligns with their overall business strategy.”